rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 ### Kubernetes Services

-It is a kubernetes contruct that defines how the pods can be accessed within the cluster or outside the cluster.
+It is a kubernetes construct that defines how the pods can be accessed within the cluster or outside the cluster.
 The service uses the pod labels to route the ingress traffic to the appropriate pods.
-If mutiple pods match the labels used from the service selector then the traffic is load balanced between the different pods.
+If multiple pods match the labels used from the service selector then the traffic is load balanced between the different pods.

 The creation of the service will generate endpoints in the cluster.